 Our staff writer Alex Bernson greets the new year with a look back at his favorite coffees of 2012.

 Looking back on 2012, it was definitely a great year to be a coffee nerd / enthusiast / professional / what-have-you.
 The industry keeps growing, shops and roasters keep popping up or expanding, and there’s pretty much more information on the subject today than there ever has been in human history.
-But 2012 was also just a great time just to be a coffee drinker, and here’s some reasons why (with the clearly stated caveat that I’m making some pretty sweeping generalizations, and I know it, so don’t queen out).
+But 2012 was also just a great time just to be a coffee drinker, and here are some reasons why.

 Many of the Central American coffees I enjoyed in 2012 were bursting with complex acidity, yet unbelievably clean and at times startling in their depth.
 2012 was the year that so many Western Hemisphere coffees challenged my preconceived notions and exceeded my expectations.
 Meanwhile, many of the coffees I enjoyed from Africa in 2012 harvests were full of delicate nuance, demanding and fascinating in their complexity, with big-time standouts coming out of the cooperatives in Kenya and the mish-mash of cooperatives and privately owned washing stations in Rwanda.
 Exceedingly light roasting definitely became a thing in North America this year, with exciting new takes on classic origin profiles.
 With a number of new micro-roasters entering the scene, and ever more multi-roaster shops opening up, more and more people were exposed to fantastic coffee being roasted by brands they hadn’t heard of before.
 At the same time, many established industry roasting leaders were able to clearly illustrate why their longstanding relationships, breadth of knowledge, and access to resources so often result in fantastic coffees.
 Smaller is not always better, but new brands are exciting; old school is not necessarily “right”, but there’s a reason why specialty roasters who do high volume are often able to outpace the little guys.

-I do gotta be real though, I think 2012 was the year where under-developed roasts really became *a thing* in North America, and it’s a trend that needs to be put to bed.
-Light roasting can be great, and I do love that first sip that offers the promise of forward sweetness and delicate acidity, but unless a very narrow window of balance is hit just…right… that promise so often dissolves into sourness, starchiness and a soapy finish.
-No tea no shade; but I ran into this again and again, from roasters across many different styles and regions, throughout the balance of 2012.
+I think 2012 was the year where under-developed roasts really became *a thing* in North America, and it’s a trend that needs to be put to bed.
+Light roasting can be great, and I do love that first sip that offers the promise of forward sweetness and delicate acidity, but unless a very narrow window of balance is hit just…right… that promise so often dissolves into sourness, starchiness, and a soapy finish.
+I ran into this again and again, from roasters across many different styles and regions, throughout the balance of 2012.

 - Heart Coffee Roasters (PDX)- Kenya Gaturiri Peaberry.
 Heart has been on the leading edge of light roasting in North America, and this crystal clear coffee was a great example of why this has people so excited.
 Rarely have I seen tasting notes on a bag be so on point, or a Kenya taste like this: “kiwi, currant, and molasses”.
 A vibrant acidity like many other Kenyas this year, but juicier, with an unexpectedly rich, heavy sweetness and body balancing out the light roast’s puckery finish.